Microscopic electron dynamics in nonlinear optical response of solids

-are real-valued amplitudes of the electron current density.
-Thus, the electron current density amplitudes oscillate with a phase shifted by $\pi/2$ with respect to the oscillations of the charge distributions of the same order.
-When the absolute value of the $\mu$th-order charge oscillation is at a maximum, the $\mu$th-order electron current density is zero and vice versa.
+where the $\bmj_{\mu}(\br)$ are real-valued amplitudes of the electron current density (see Ref.~\onlinecite{Citepaper} for details).
+Thus, the electron current density distributions oscillate with a phase shifted by $\pi/2$ with respect to the oscillations of the charge distributions of the same order.
+It follows from the continuity equation that their amplitudes are connected via the relation $\operatorname{div}\bmj_\mu(\br) = -\mu\omega\varrho_{\mu}(\br)$ .